CONSTITUTION OF CHRIST COMMUNITY CHURCH

 Section 7 – Reproof and Restoration

-The purpose of reproving and restoring a person who errs is to bring about a return to a biblical standard of doctrine and conduct (Galatians 6:1), to maintain purity in the local church (1 Corinthians 5:6) and to deter sin (1 Timothy 5:20).
+The purpose of reproving and restoring a person who errs is to bring about a return to a biblical standard of doctrine and conduct (Gal.
+6:1), to maintain purity in the local church (1 Corinthians 5:6) and to deter sin (1 Tim.
+5:20).

-Persons who err in doctrine or conduct shall be subject to dismissal according to Matthew 18:15-18.
+Persons who err in doctrine or conduct shall be subject to dismissal according to Matt.
+18:15-18.
 Before dismissal, however, the following procedure shall be followed:

 (1) It shall be the duty of any person in the church who has knowledge of the erring person’s heresy or misconduct to warn and to correct the erring person in private, seeking his or her repentance and restoration.